-DENTAL ASSISTING | 780 Clock Hours
+DENTAL ASSISTING | 780 CLOCK HOURS | 60 weeks

 The Dental Assisting program, includes and requires 180 externship hours, prepares students to assist medical professionals with dental examinations, sterilize and prepare instruments, provide coronal polish procedures, take and process X-rays, and take impressions of teeth.
 Upon completion of the program, students will be prepared to seek one or more certifications like the Dental Assisting National Board (DANB) Radiation Health and Safety Certification and Coronal Polish.